Really-it’s more than your last chance for a purchase now!

-Create a sense of urgency or immediacy—give them a reason to buy or act now!
-Force the action, response, or buy to occur now, rather than later or not at all.
+A landing page creates a sense of urgency or immediacy—giving customers and prospects a reason to buy or to act now!
+Force the action, response, or the purchase to occur now, rather than later or not at all.

 Do not request too much information.
 Put yourself in the reader’s shoes—there is nothing more off-putting than a request for excessive personal information.